I woke up to a new week.

 A busy, busy week.

 A week filled with wonderful holiday activities we love and never-ending chores we don’t really love.
-The never ending doctor visits adds its normal light frustration and concern.
+The never ending doctor visits for my cancer adds its normal light frustration and concern.

 This morning, to borrow a phrase from blogger friend Nan, “Christmas threw up in my living room.”
 It’s looked that way for days.
 I haven’t had a time slot long enough to finish decorating.